corda/cordapp-trial-framework/docs/trial_preparation_overview.md

 The schedule represents preparation for a brand new Cordapp.
 Existing Cordapp will not need to follow all of these steps.

 ## Personnel Requirements
-The following is a list of skills that will be typically utilized when preparing for a Cordapp trial.
+The following is a list of skills that will be typically utilized when preparing for a GTM trial.
 Multiple requirements may be fulfilled by a single team member.
 - Technical Architect
 - Corda application developer (Java/Kotlin)
 - Web Services developer